 Certainly, rights holders are within their current rights to have these sorts of operations shut down.
 People are playing their games and the money isn’t going to the publishers.
 But instead of shutting them down, perhaps governing gaming bodies (such as the ESA in the states) should be working instead to find a way to make these things happen, and viable for both the rights holders and bar owners.
 These are a great avenue for both the community and the game companies to benefit from, if not piles of cash, word of mouth and goodwill.
 There’s no reason these places should be shut down, and it’s especially unnecessary to have people arrested.

-Ultimately, game bars haven’t spread as much as barcades or other novelties because of complicated rights issues.
+Ultimately, console bars haven’t spread as much as arcade bars or other novelties because of complicated rights issues.
 Piracy, to which this sort of thing is dubiously related, is still a huge boogeyman and scapegoat for executives who see dropping numbers and need to point blame somewhere other than their own business practices.
 It should be painfully obvious a small bar full of kids playing Mario Kart for a few hours with their drinks isn’t killing anyone’s bottom line, but common sense and suits don’t historically get along very well.
 For now, let’s hope that the underdogs of this story can make it out alive, living to fight another day and perhaps finding a solution in the process.